-Is hydroponic system organic?
-This is the question that has generated a great debate in many countries.
-This debate has arisen from the disputed ideas on the meaning of organic produce.
+Are hydroponic systems organic?
+This question has generated a great debate in many countries.
+This debate has arisen from the disputed ideas on the meaning of “organic”.
 In many parts of the world, the system is certified as organic if soil is used a growing medium.
 However, certain types of hydroponic systems have been certified as organic.

 As the debate goes on, some growers have decided to produce organic crops in their hydroponic systems.
 However, this can be daunting because any form of chemicals should be eliminated in organic crops.
 In this case, the growers have to replace the fertilizer-based nutrients with organic nutrients.
 Most people who have tried organic hydroponic gardening have faced serious problems that are not present in traditional hydroponic systems.
 Fortunately, some hydroponic systems have been used successfully to grow organic plants.

 Aquaponics system is the most effective system for growing organic hydroponic crops.
 This is the easiest approach, but growers should pay attention of the plant-to-fish ration and the rate of mineralization.
 It is advisable to start with low-nutrient-demanding plants such as fresh herbs, salad greens, and lettuce.
 As the rate of mineralization increase, you can move to fruiting plants.

 Also, the growers can use a natural growing substrate to produce organic plants.
 This substrate support a large number of microbes needed to mineralize the organic fertilizer.
 Also, other organic growing mediums are available at reputable hydroponic stores.
 The organic substrate should be inoculated before use to allow growth of beneficial microbes.
 In this system, growers use drip irrigation to avoid over-saturation of the root system of the plants.